Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | October 9, 2021

 - Western Kentucky has covered the spread two times this season.

-- Western Kentucky's games this year have hit the over on all three set point totals.
+- Western Kentucky's games this year have gone over the total in three out of three opportunities.

-- When Western Kentucky puts up more than 17.6 points, it is 2-1 against the spread and 1-3 overall.
+- Western Kentucky is 2-1 against the spread and 1-3 overall in games when it puts up more than 17.6 points.

-- Western Kentucky is 2-1 against the spread and 1-3 overall when the team piles up more than 297.2 yards.
+- When Western Kentucky piles up more than 297.2 yards, the team is 2-1 against the spread and 1-3 overall.

-- The Hilltoppers have turned the ball over three times this season, seven fewer than the Roadrunners have forced (10).
+- This year, the Hilltoppers have three turnovers, seven fewer than the Roadrunners have takeaways (10).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.